imlk0/Snake/README.md

 # Snake
-A simple and old game has been written in Java
+A simple and old game has been written in Java now!!!